-This is not always the case when you’re rolling out a pizza with a rolling pin, in addition to a floured surface you need to add some flour to the dough’s surface.
+This is not always the case when rolling out a pizza with a rolling pin; in addition to a floured surface, you need to add some flour to the dough’s surface.

 This method keeps the tackiness level down and allows you to give the dough better stretching properties.
-One other reason that oil affects the dough is to prevent moisture from getting out of your dough.
+Another reason oil affects the dough is to prevent moisture from getting out of your dough.

 What is the Order of Ingredients when Adding Oil to Pizza Dough?

-The order of ingredients is critical when you are adding oil to the pizza dough mixture.
+The order of ingredients is critical when adding oil to the pizza dough mixture.
 What most people forget is that oil and water don’t readily mix.

 As a result, oil should be one of the last ingredients before the salt when you are mixing pizza dough.

-When mixing pizza dough, you should first mix the bread flour or any high-protein content flour, either instant yeast or active dry yeast, and water to allow the wheat flour to fully absorb the water.
+When mixing pizza dough, you should first mix the bread flour or any high-protein content flour, either instant yeast or active dry yeast, and water to allow the wheat flour to absorb the water fully.

 This mixing should be done with a stand mixer with the dough hook attachment or by hand.
 You may also use a food processor to mix the dough, but try not to use a bread machine, as it will overwork the dough.
 This will form a big dough ball.

-After all of the ingredients are incorporated, pizza dough needs to stand for at least two to five minutes before adding your oil.
-Then the oil is added to the mixture to further enable the stretchiness, flexibility, and strength of the dough.
+After all the ingredients are incorporated, the pizza dough must stand for at least two to five minutes before adding your oil.
+Then the oil is added to the mixture to further the dough’s stretchiness, flexibility, and strength.

-There will be some absorption of the oil into the dough at this point, but the flour will be fully hydrated.
+There will be some oil absorption into the dough, but the flour will be fully hydrated.

-Lastly, you add sea salt or kosher salt to enhance the flavor of the dough further.
+Lastly, add sea salt or kosher salt to enhance the flavor of the dough further.